corshunov/kandula-cli/README.md

   Instances can be filtered by state with option `-s` (`--state`).
 In order to specify several states, use the option several times (e.g. `kancli get-instances -s running -s stopped`).

 - start-instances
-  Allows to start instances that are in stopped state.
+  Allows to start Kandula instances that are in stopped state.
 Instances in other states are ignored.

 - stop-instances
-  Allows to stop instances that are in running or pending state.
+  Allows to stop Kandula instances that are in running or pending state.
 Instances in other states are ignored.

 - terminate-instances
-  Allows to terminate instances that are not already in shutting-down or terminated states.
+  Allows to terminate Kandula instances that are not already in shutting-down or terminated states.

 Methods to start, stop, and terminate instances support flag `--dry-run` allowing to show the result of operations without actually running them.